 While Claddagh ring designs all focus on the concept of the hands holding the heart and crown, the exact designs can vary depending on the situation.
-A Claddagh engagement ring, for example, will often house a diamond within the heart.
+A Diamond Claddagh Ring, for example, will often house a diamond within the heart.
 Meanwhile, Claddagh wedding band and engagement ring sets are worn together with the two designs linking as one.

 Other Claddagh rings may include sapphires or other birthstones to symbolize your birth month while the size of the ring can vary too.
 Likewise, diamonds may be incorporated within the design on the hands or the crown while others are plain.
-The Celtic jewelry can be created from gold or silver, which is why either a silversmith or a goldsmith may be behind the design.
+The Claddagh RIng can be created from gold or silver, which is why either a silversmith or a goldsmith may be behind the design.

 Need any help to find the best Irish and Celtic Jewelry for you?